afk-codze/heltec-lora-signal-analytics/README.md

    - Bandwidth (BW): 125 kHz

-Given this parameters, the region that we are currently using and the size of the payload we are able to estimate the time-on-air using The Things Network LoRaWAN airtime calculator:
+Given this parameters, the region that we are currently using and the size of the payload we are able to estimate the time-on-air using [TTN LoRaWAN airtime calculator](https://www.thethingsnetwork.org/airtime-calculator/)

 ![image](https://github.com/user-attachments/assets/58021857-dac2-49cc-84bc-825b6a18ec83)